hadronized/learn-luminance/src/chapter_3_3.md

 # Loading an .obj object

-This is not really the purpose of this wiki but you actually need that code in order to do the rest.
+This is not really the purpose of this book but you actually need the following code in order to get the rest.
 So here it is.
-Refer to the [wavefront_obj] for further details.
+Refer to the [wavefront_obj] crate for further details.
 The idea here is that we define our own `Obj` type with our own representation of what an object is.
 We then use [wavefront_obj] to load one object and convert it to our representation.
 Simple.